dbp/website/essays/2018-01-01-home-backups.markdown

 ### Software

 - The Raspberry Pi is running Raspbian (Debian distributed for the Raspberry Pi).
-This seems to be the best supported linux distribution, and I've used Debian on servers & desktops for maybe 10 years now, so it's a no-brainer.
+This seems to be the best supported Linux distribution, and I've used Debian on servers & desktops for maybe 10 years now, so it's a no-brainer.
 The external hard drives are a RAID1 with BTRFS.
-If I were doing it from scratch, I would look into ZFS, but I've been migrating this same data over different drives and home servers (on the same file system) since ZFS was essentially totally experimental on linux, and on linux, for RAID1, BTRFS seems totally stable (people do not say the same thing about RAID5/6).
+If I were doing it from scratch, I would look into ZFS, but I've been migrating this same data over different drives and home servers (on the same file system) since ZFS was essentially totally experimental on Linux, and on Linux, for RAID1, BTRFS seems totally stable (people do not say the same thing about RAID5/6).

     The point is, you should use an advanced file system in RAID1 (on ZFS you